-- 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 3.
-Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 5.
-New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
+- 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 2.
+New housing helps increase the range of choice, supply, and adds additional appropriately-scaled density with: Missing Middle housing; mid-rise multi-family; and high-rise multi-family in Activity Centers and along Mixed-Use Corridors. - 3.
+Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 4.
+Cut-through traffic is minimized. - 6.
 Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - 7.
 The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 8.
 New sidewalks contribute to the completion of a sidewalk network.

-The proposed CD-RM-12 zoning district would allow moderate intensity residential uses that are compatible with the various residential uses located nearby.
+The proposed CD-RM-5 zoning district would allow low intensity residential uses that are compatible with the various residential uses located nearby.
 This request is consistent with the intent and purpose of the zoning code, the Comprehensive Plan (GSO 2040) and is generally compatible with the existing development and trend in the surrounding area.